 My specialist experience providing engaging sessions to inspire a love of learning

-I believe that learning should be inspiring and enjoyable.
-My sessions are designed to capture interest and foster curiosity, often linking English skills to real-life contexts, creative topics, or the student’s own passions.
-I incorporate visual materials, games, and short discussion tasks to maintain engagement and make abstract concepts concrete.
-Drawing on my national work training teachers, I continually apply evidence-based strategies that make English accessible and rewarding for all learners.
+I believe learning should be engaging, meaningful, and enjoyable.
+My sessions are carefully designed to spark curiosity and motivation, often linking English skills to real-life contexts, creative tasks, or the learner’s personal interests.
+I use visual resources, interactive activities, short discussions, and varied tasks to maintain focus and engagement.
+Drawing on my national work training teachers, I consistently apply evidence-based strategies that make learning accessible and rewarding for all learners.

 My skills and experience supporting young people to develop their independence

-Developing independence is a vital goal for every learner I work with.
-I support students to strengthen their executive functioning skills—such as time management, planning, and organisation—through structured routines and tools like visual planners, checklists, and goal-setting templates.
-I encourage reflection and self-assessment so that students begin to take ownership of their learning.
-Over time, this builds confidence, resilience, and a sense of control that extends beyond academic study into everyday life.
+Supporting learners to develop independence is a key focus of my work.
+I help students build executive functioning skills such as organisation, planning, time management, and self-regulation.
+I use tools such as visual planners, checklists, routines, and goal-setting strategies to support this process.
+I also encourage reflection and self-assessment so learners gradually take ownership of their learning.
+Over time, this approach builds confidence, resilience, and independence that extends beyond education into everyday life.

 In summary